Alex-is-Gonzalez/githHubActionLocalTesting/README.md

 1. Ensure your Docker is running.

-2. Run ACT for the push event:
+2. Run act for the push event:

 ```bash
 $ act push
 ```

-ACT will simulate the workflow, display logs, and show if any steps fail, allowing you to debug locally.
+act CLI will simulate the workflow, display logs, and show if any steps fail, allowing you to debug locally.